 HOPE House of Tacoma is a 6-bedroom residential program developed by the Washington Conference of 7th~day Adventist, in partnership with the community, to meet the needs of Pierce County and Tacoma residents who are returning home from incarceration.
 In what was once a Dental Clinic, HOPE House of Tacoma offers men the opportunity to develop new life strategies to prepare them for community reintegration.

 As Christians we believe that Jesus—Himself brought to trial, executed, buried, and brought to life again—offers hope, healing, and a new purpose for each life.
 Even the most broken people and situations can be made whole again.

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
-We couldn't accomplish our goals without the help of supporters like you.
+HOPE House wouldn't be the same without you.